 Any post on this blog may contain affiliate links that pay me a very small commission for items you purchase using the links but costs you nothing extra.

 How to get rid of slugs in the garden

-Diatomaceous earth is effective on several types of pests including slugs and the nymphs or babies of the squash bug.
+Diatomaceous earth will help you get rid of slugs in the garden as well as several other pests including slugs and the nymphs or babies of the squash bug.
 It is even effective against roaches.
-When you use diatomaceous earth, sprinkle it on in a super fine layer like the dust on your furniture for the most effectiveness.
+When you use diatomaceous earth, sprinkle it on in a superfine layer like the dust on your furniture for the most effectiveness.

 Wanna garden but you need the basics?